marktheknife/sunpower-web-monitor/README.md

 - **LAN1** is the Ethernet port that enables Dashboard functionality.

 - It was originally intended for installer use.
-Unfortunately, SunPower disabled the built-in PVS Management App.
-It was a web-based commissioning interface that allowed installers to provision or repair systems.
-Today, those tasks require a proprietary installer's App.
+Unfortunately, SunPower disabled the built-in *PVS Management App.* It was a web-based commissioning interface that allowed installers to provision systems.
+Today, those tasks require the *SunPower Pro Connect* which is a phone application for authorized installers.

 - Thankfully, the LAN1 **API** remains functional.